0xjmux/ESP-PROG-Adapter/README.md

 <img alt="ISO view of adapter on ESP-Prog" src="files/adapter_v1.3_on_espprog_iso.jpg" width="400" />
 </p>

-I made this because I was in need of a hardware debugging solution for my ESP-based projects, and was tired of the dupont wire mess I needed to connect my programming cable to my JTAG adapter.
+I originally made this adapter because I was in need of a hardware debugging solution for my ESP-based projects, and was tired of the dupont wire mess I needed to connect my programming cable to my JTAG adapter.

 ## Features
 * Easily connect your TC-2050-IDC and SOICbite programming cables to the ESP-Prog for JTAG and UART programming.